 - Our need for safety and security is not honored

-Trauma is defined by Dr. Gabor Maté as: the moment when we lose connection with ourselves.
-When we chose safety over our own truth.
+Trauma is defined by Dr. Gabor Maté as the moment we lose connection with ourselves.
+When we choose safety over our own truth.

 Some say that every generation is born embodying the lessons learned from the previous generation.
-So as children, we come into the world with a higher level of consciousness and so being met with the experience of unconsciousness by our environment is that much more jarring.
+So as children, we come into the world with a higher level of consciousness; as such, being met with the experience of unconsciousness by our environment is that much more jarring.

-THE DISCONNECTION STARTED YOUNG AND CONTINUES THROUGHOUT OUR LIVES
+THE DISCONNECTION STARTS YOUNG AND CONTINUES THROUGHOUT OUR LIVES

 HOW CAN WE RESTORE TRUST WITHIN OURSELVES?